5 Ways to Transfer Photos from iPhone to SD Card

 • You can only transfer photos in Camera Roll.

-• You cannot transfer photos back to iPhone using Photos app.
+• You cannot transfer photos back to your iPhone using the Photos app.

 Method 4.
 How to Transfer Photos from iPhone to SD Card via iCloud?

 iCloud is a sync service for Apple devices, which means it can sync your files on multiple devices.
-For the purpose of transferring photos from iPhone to SD card, you just need to let your iPhone pictures sync to the iCloud and then download them to your SD card.
+To transfer photos from iPhone to SD card, you just need to let your iPhone pictures sync to iCloud and then download them to your SD card.
 Now check the step-by-step tutorial:

 Step 1.
 On your iPhone: Go to Settings apps > tap on Name/Apple ID > iCloud.
 Hit the Photos tab and toggle on iCloud Photo Library to sync photos to iCloud.

 Step 2.
-Insert your SD card into a card reader and plug it to your computer.
+Insert your SD card into a card reader and plug it into your computer.
 Open iCloud.com and log into iCloud with the same Apple ID on your iPhone.